Self-SLAM-Lab/srrg_core/README.md

 * drawing lines on a 2D map

-Besides the libraries, the package provides also a set of utilities to convert and merge text based log files
+Besides the libraries, the package provides also a set of utilities to convert and merge text based log files plus simple image processing tools

 ## Prerequisites